Are you among those who haven't yet watched the TV series, Emily in Paris on Netflix? If not you should!

 Another mess she did was when she mistakenly ordered a "croissant avec les préservatifs".
-And the waiter was scandalised and told her that there were an automatic machine for condoms.
+And the waiter was scandalized and told her that there was an automatic machine for condoms.
 A condom is "un préservatif" in French.
-She actually wanted to order a croissant without preservative.
+She actually wanted to order a croissant without preservatives.

-These two episodes reminds us about what no to say in France if you don’t want to be taken as a fool or a rude person.
+These two episodes remind us about what not to say in France if you don’t want to be taken as a fool or a rude person.
 Be aware of the faux amis or false friends.

 The Art of the table in Paris

-Eating on a table is a matter of art that you should master to avoid a quiproquo or getting categorised as "mal élevé" (someone with a little education).
+Eating on a table is a matter of art that you should master to avoid a quiproquo or getting categorized as "mal élevé" (someone with little education).

-No talking with the mouth full, hands on the table, no use of bare hands to eat, are among the most common well known rules.
-But another rule that we have seen when Emily visited Camille parents is that women must not touch the bottle of wine.
+No talking with the mouth full, hands on the table, no use of bare hands to eat, are among the most common well-known rules.
+But another rule that we have seen when Emily visited Camille's parents is that women must not touch the bottle of wine.
 The elegance wants that men serve ladies.
 It’s weird to see the lady serving herself wine.

 Keep in mind that words can be feminine or masculine

-But sadly, this is how French language is.
-Words have a gender and depending on it, the articles used with them can be different.
+But sadly, this is how the French language is.
+Words have gender and depending on it, the articles used with them can be different.

 It was difficult for Emily to understand why vagina which is "le vagin" in French is a masculine word, and she finally posted about it to protest by saying that the vagina was not masculine.